benmesander/rvint/README.md

 ################################################################################

 ################################################################################
-# routine: div3 WARNING - UNFINISHED
+# routine: div3 WARNING - NO TESTS
 #
 # Signed fast division by 3 without using M extension.
 # This routine is 64-bit on 64-bit CPUs and 32-bit on 32-bit CPUs.